compprog-lecture-tools/problem-tools/README.md

   * (optional) an interactor for interactive problems
   * (optional) an answer generator if the `.ans` files do not correspond to the solutions output
   * solution notes created in Ipe
+  * a `problem.json` containing metadata for the problem list
-  * a `domjudge-problem.ini` containing some metadata
+  * a `domjudge-problem.ini` containing the timelimit

 All of the executables are grouped in a `executables` directory, and can be written in either C++17 or Python 3.